-To best prepare students for their careers, First Institute requires each student to wear appropriate closed toe, lace up tennis shoes to classes, labs, clinical and externship sites.
-(Boots, sandals, flip flops, slippers, and moccasins are unacceptable footwear).
+To best prepare students for their careers, First Institute requires each student to wear appropriate closed toe, lace up tennis shoes to on-campus classes, labs, clinical and externship sites; examples include: Crocs, boots, sandals, flip flops, slippers, and moccasins are unacceptable footwear.
 During the winter season if students need to wear boots due to snow, students are required to bring appropriate shoes to wear during class.
 First Institute faculty and staff will ask a student to leave the classroom or clinical area if the student's attire does not reflect First Institute's Dress Code Policy.